nawawi/klish/doc/klish.md

 Each entry has a priority.
 The priority is a 16-bit unsigned integer.
 The entries with minimal priority resides on the begining of the running-config.
 The default priority is "0".
 The entries with the same priority will be ordered alphabetically.

 The priority can be specified in hex format.
-The klish use "0x7f00" default value for the priority if priority is not specified explicitly within [CONFIG] tag.
+The Klish use "0x7f00" default value for the priority if priority is not specified explicitly within [CONFIG] tag.
 The "0x7f00" is a middle of the possible priority range.

 The high and low bytes within priority value have a little different meanings.
 The first level entries with different high bytes will be splitted by "!" (comment sign) always.
 By default the entries with equal high byte and arbitrary low byte will be splitted by "!" too.
 But if the entry has a "non-split" flag (see konfd protocol description to find out how to set this flag) the "!" will not be inserted before current entry if previous entry has the same high byte.
 So the entries can be grouped and don't be splitted by the "!".